-The \$14 million in Grant 1 is for design and construction, and the specific scope will not be known until the outcome of the planning process funded by a \$2 million allocation in Grant 2.
+The \$14 million in Grant 1 is for design and construction.
+The Parks Department is developing the scope for submission to the LMDC in 2014.

+This Report Period Cumulative Actual Total / Expected

+Total Total

 of Public Facilities 0 0/1

+Activity Locations

-Address City County State Zip Status / Accept New York - Not Validated / N
+Address City County State Zip Status / Accept

+New York - Not Validated / N

+Other Funding Sources Budg geted - Detail

+No Other Match Funding Sourc es Found

+Other Funding Sources Amount

+No Other Funding Sources Found

+Total Other Funding Sources
-Grantee Activity Number: FCIP-1200 a/k/a FCGP-1200

-Activity Title: Fulton Corridor Grant Program
+FCIP-1200 a/k/a FCGP-1200 Fulton Corridor Grant Program